icyflame/blog/_posts/2017-02-22-day-5-linux-pendrives-encryption.md

 layout: post
 comments: true
 title: Day 5 - Linux, Pendrives and Encryption!
-categories: 100daysofwriting writing linux encryption
+categories: 100daysofwriting writing linux cryptography
 ---

 The paranoia of having your hard drive crash on you is devastating, once it